clarkkozak/Notes/Frontend/ultimate-redux/README.md

 Now, when we try to import from `store/bugs`; the autocomplete is cleaner and exposes what we want2

 ### Lesson 15 Cohesion

+Why not break down the file?

+We will have to export the actions

+Cohesion -> things that are highly related should be in the same module

+If you put them in different modules, than it will increase coupling

+These principles are guide lines

+Know the pros and cons